 iData ResearchNew Wound Closure Technology Set To Triple In Value By 2025, Cannibalize Competitors

-Register to receive a free US Market Report Suite for Wound and Tissue Management report synopsis and brochure Stryker announced the acquisition of privately-held HyperBranch Medical Technology, Inc. for a total equity value of approximately $220 million in an all cash transaction.
+Register to receive a free US Market Report Suite for Wound and Tissue Management report synopsis and brochure Stryker announced the acquisition of privately-held HyperBranch Medical Technology, Inc. for a total equity value of approximately $220 million in an all-cash transaction.
 HyperBranch is dedicated to developing medical devices based on its proprietary polymers and cross-linked hydrogels.
+Its

 iData ResearchStryker Acquires HyperBranch Medical Technology, Inc.